2024 Spanish floods

 On 29 October 2024, torrential rain caused by an isolated low-pressure area at high levels brought over a year's worth of precipitation to several areas in eastern Spain, including the Valencian Community, Castilla–La Mancha, and Andalusia.
-The resulting floodwaters caused the deaths of about 237 people and substantial property damage.
-It is one of the deadliest natural disasters in Spanish history.
+The resulting floodwaters caused the deaths of about 240 people and substantial property damage.
+Often mononymously entitled "DANA", it is one of the deadliest natural disasters in Spanish (and European) history.

 Though similar torrential rain events had happened in the past in the region, the flooding was more intense, likely due to the effects of climate change.
 The poor preparation and disaster response of the regional and national governments also likely aggravated the human cost of the event, notably in Valencia.
 After the flooding, thousands of volunteers from all around Spain and numerous nonprofit organizations mobilized to help with the cleanup and recovery.

+In November 2025, Carlos Mazón, the then president of the Valencian Community, announced his resignation amid sustained criticism over his handling of the floods.

 Background

 Disastrous floods have been reported throughout the history of Valencia, from the 14th century up to the contemporary period.
 The 1957 Valencia flood was caused by a three-day cold drop (gota fría) (which usually leads to heavy autumn rains in Spain and France); it overflowed the banks of the Túria river and devastated the city of Valencia.

 The 1957 flood resulted in at least 81 fatalities.
 In response, the government of Francisco Franco initiated work on a "Southern Solution" (Solución Sur), a giant canal to reroute the Túria River around the south of the city centre, three kilometres from its original course.
 From 1964 to 1973, the Franco government built the new 12 kilometre long, 175 metre wide channel, capable of draining 5,000 cubic metres of water per second.
 The Southern Solution was later revised from a hydraulic engineering project into a comprehensive Southern Plan (Plan Sur) which also included roads, railways, and other urban development projects.
 Since then, the Southern Plan has shielded the city centre, but did nothing to protect the rapidly growing towns to the south.
 In 2008, a hydraulic infrastructure program was proposed to protect the southern towns, at a cost of about €200 million.
 Very little of that program was ever implemented, leaving those towns vulnerable to severe flooding.

 In September 2019, floods killed six people in Vega Baja del Segura.
 To respond to future floods, the Valencian government of Ximo Puig established the Valencian Emergencies Unit (Unitat Valenciana d'Emergències; Unidad Valenciana de Emergencias).
 After the 2023 Valencian regional election, the new Valencian government of Carlos Mazón shut down the unit, which it considered a "superfluous expense".

 On 25 October 2024, Spanish national agency AEMET meteorologist Juan Jesús González Alemán warned that the upcoming cold drop or DANA could become a high impact storm.
 This was initially ridiculed and described as "alarmism" on Twitter by climate change denialists.